dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 `libc.so` library and the `stdio.h` header.

 * What if it was possible to compile `libanswer.so` once and for all?
-* And what if if there was a way to compile the `print-answer.c` source file without having to copy/paste the header and the shared library, and remember all the various `gcc` options?
+* And what if there was a way to compile the `print-answer.c` source file without having to copy/paste the header and the shared library, and remember all the various `gcc` options?